th3owl/Databases/postgresql/database_management.md

  demo_owner |            |
 ```
 # Create a database with an owner and connection limit
+- CREATEDB and DROPDB are the OS level commands used to create and drop a database
+- CREATE DATABASE and DROP DATABASE are DB level commands used to create and drop a database
 ```
 postgres=# CREATE DATABASE demo_reporting
     WITH